fedeghe/rexhr/README.md

 ``` sh
 > yarn test
 ```
-thes You can shut down both.
+then You can shut down both.

 # use it